FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/beef/sandwich_beef_cheddar_slowcooker.md

 2. Add roast to large crockpot with 2 cups beef broth.
 Season with ranch seasoning, steak seasoning, and minced garlic.

-3. Add enough ARby's sauce to cover the roast.
+3. Add enough Arby's sauce to cover the roast.
 Top with sliced onions.
 Cover and cook on low for 8 hours.

 4. Once roast is cooked, remove from crockpot and shred with forks, discarding any extra fat.